BladeScraper-Designs/FrSky-Ethos-Flybarless-Helicopter-Model-Template-Library/README.md

 How to use this repository:
 1. Navigate to the [main introduction document](Documentation/READ_THIS_DOCUMENT_FIRST!.pdf) and read it.
 2. Read it.
 3. Navigate to the Model Files folder and download whichever model you want to use.
-Also download or open in GitHub the appropriate documentation .pdf for it.
+4. Find the corresponding .pdf documentation for that model in the Documentation/Models folder.